Code-Institute-Submissions/the_barberette_shop/README.md

 <a name="stories"></a>

 ## **User Stories**
-At this stage of development, two main groups of people have been identified as users of this website: Clients and the business owner.
+At this stage of development, two main groups of people have been identified as users of this website: clients and the business owner.

 Clients
 - As a client, I want a simple way to schedule appointments online.